ceticamarco/zephyr/README.md

 weather data of a given location, without any additional nonsense.

 This service communicates through a JSON API, making it suitable for any kind of internet-based project or device.
-I already use it on a widget on my phone, on my terminal, on the tmux's status bar, in a couple of smart bedside clocks I've built and as a standalone web app.
+I already use it as a [standalone web app](https://m.marcocetica.com), as a phone widget and on my terminal.

 ## Weather
-As state before, Zephyr talks via HTTP using the JSON format.
+As stated before, Zephyr talks via HTTP using JSON formatting.
 Therefore, you can query it using any HTTP client of your choice.
 Below you can find some examples using `curl`: